striderr1o1/striderrweb/_posts/2025-10-4-sample-markdown.md

 ---
 layout: post
 title: How I built a Voice AI
-subtitle: sounds cool, eh? heres how I did it and you can too...
+subtitle: Heres how I did it and you can too...
 gh-repo: striderr1o1/AI-City-Info-BOT
 # gh-badge: [star, fork, follow]
 # tags: [test]